 Fantastic team.
 They took ownership of the project.
 As a result, they gave very good creative inputs to improve the ad.
 They also tried hard to reduce the project cost...
 Read Ehtesham Ahmed's Full ReviewRead More

-NGO & Documentary Filming in Bangladesh: What Foreign Teams Should Know
+NGO and Documentary Filming in Bangladesh: What Foreign Teams Should Know

-A Practical Guide for International NGOs, Filmmakers, Journalists & Development Organisations
+A Practical Guide for International NGOs, Filmmakers, Journalists and Development Organisations

 Bangladesh is among the most filmed countries in South Asia for development, humanitarian, climate, labour, migration, and social-impact storytelling.
 International NGOs and documentary filmmakers regularly work here to document real-world change, challenges, and progress.